-Just as we change the batteries in our smoke detectors and move our clocks ahead, we should also get in the habit of checking for leaks every spring.
+Every spring, just as we change the batteries in our smoke detectors and move our clocks ahead, we should also get in the habit of checking for leaks.

 Check hose bibs, garden hoses, underground sprinkler systems, and all water pipes that were exposed to the elements - especially with the cold we experienced earlier this winter.